How to create Zaps on WooCommerce

 Once you’ve logged in, click on the + button to add a new Zap.
 The next thing that you will have to do is choose an app for this Zap.
 In the search bar, start typing “WooCommerce” until you see its app icon display.
 Then, click the icon.

 You afterward must select a trigger event, which is what will cause an action to run.
 In the example that we will use in this guide, which assumes that you have installed WooCommerce Subscriptions, we are going to choose Subscription Created from the Choose Trigger Event dropdown list.
 But there are many other types of triggers that you can choose, which are associated with common events that occur during the running of your site.
+You can base triggers on everything from subscription data to checkout fields, and even zap information to/from your store’s payment gateways.

-After clicking the Continue button, you next have to grab the WooCommerce webhook, which you will use when adding a Zapier feed in your WooCommerce site.
+After clicking the Continue button, you next have to grab the WooCommerce webhook, which you will use when adding a Zapier feed to your WooCommerce site.
 You do this by clicking the Copy button next to the webhook URL.

 Step 3: Add a Zapier Feed in Your WooCommerce Site

 Once you have copied the WooCommerce webhook to your clipboard, return to the browser tab with your WordPress Dashboard.
-There select WooCommerce and click Zapier Feeds.
+There, select WooCommerce and click Zapier Feeds.
 From the Zapier Feeds page, then click the Add Feed button, which will take you to the Add Zapier Feed page.

 In the Trigger field, you should choose the trigger event that you selected for your Zap.
 In our example, we will select Subscription Created.